 Graduate Certificate in Project Management

-The Graduate Certificate in Project Management curriculum is built around the PMI PMBok® Guide.
-The Guide is internationally accepted standard of practice for project management.
-The curriculum is experiential, high-quality, and practitioner-oriented.
-It will enable new and experienced professionals from a broad range of industry sectors such as Healthcare, Information Technology, Finance and Banking, Manufacturing, insurance and Construction to implement projects, programs and portfolios effectively.
-The project management courses cover 100% of the topics for the two of the most awarded PMI certifications: the Project Management Professional (PMP®) and PMI Agile Certified Practitioner (PMI-ACP®) and covers a significant portion of the topics for the others: Program Management Professional (PgMP)®, PMI Risk Management Professional (PMI-RMP)®; PMI Scheduling Professional (PMI-SP)®, PMI Organizational Project Management OPM3® Professional Certification.
+The Graduate Certificate in Project Management curriculum is designed for those who want to lead cross-functional teams to deliver exceptional outcomes and drive business value through the successful completion of projects.
+Aligned with the leading global standard in project management, the Guide to the Project Management Body of Knowledge (PMBOK® Guide), that is administered by the Project Management Institute (PMI), the curriculum is both experiential and pragmatic.
+It is designed for new and experienced professionals to apply business acumen and project management tools and techniques to meet organizational strategic goals, and is applicable to a broad range of industry sectors such as Information Technology, Finance and Banking, Healthcare, Manufacturing, Engineering, Insurance, and Construction.
+Courses cover many of the topics included in two of the most-regarded PMI certifications: the Project Management Professional (PMP®) and the Agile Certified Practitioner (PMI-ACP®), and cover a significant portion of the topics for several others including: Program Management Professional (PgMP)®, PMI Risk Management Professional (PMI-RMP)®; PMI Scheduling Professional (PMI-SP)®, and PMI Organizational Project Management OPM3® certifications.

 The learning outcomes and goals of the Graduate Certificate in Project Management focus area are:

-- Learners will develop competency for professional careers implementing projects in business that drives innovation, process improvements, expansion and change.
-This is the application of business concepts to generate solutions to current business problems.
+- Learners will develop competencies necessary for professional careers implementing projects in today’s dynamic business environment where innovation, continuous improvement, expansion, and change are all hallmarks.
+This program is focused on the application of business concepts to generate solutions for contemporary business problems.

-- Learners will integrate the project management knowledge with leadership, team collaboration, effective oral, written and visual communication skills, negotiation and strategic thinking.
-All is vital to a successful project management career.
-It is the application of diverse ways that leaders and managers influence the work behaviors and attitudes of individuals, teams and other groups in organizations.
-Working with teams in traditional as well as virtual environments is the focus of the application of project management.
+- Learners will integrate project management knowledge with leadership, team collaboration, effective communication skills, negotiation, and strategic thinking.
+All are vital to successful project completion today, which necessitates a flexible and adaptive mindset focused on delivering value throughout the project lifecycle.
+It is the application of innovative and outcome-focused approaches that leaders and managers must use to influence the work behaviors and attitudes of individuals, teams, and other groups in organizations.
+Building, developing, and leading teams in traditional as well as virtual environments to meet specific strategic goals is a key focus of project management.

-- Three of the project management knowledge areas, Cost, Stakeholder Management and Integration require the learner to apply a stakeholder value based framework for financial decision related to project alternatives balancing speed, cost and quality.
+- Learners will examine the five process groups, 10 project management knowledge areas, and 49 processes covered in the PMBOK® Guide, where three of the knowledge areas, Cost, Stakeholder Management and Integration require the learner to apply a stakeholder, value-based framework for financial decisions related to project alternatives for balancing responsiveness, cost, and quality.

-- Learners will experience first-hand the ethical integrity and professional standards for project manager to effective drive and lead change while maximizing and balancing critical resources, cost, quality and time.
-It provides a working framework to enable maximum social and cultural value while concurrent with good returns on investment for change.
-The courses will identify and enable creation of responsible courses of action using ethical decision-making models based on the communicated professional code of ethics and standards for project management.
+- Learners will explore the ethical and professional standards required for project managers to effectively drive and lead change while maximizing and balancing critical resources, cost, quality, and time.
+These standards provide a working framework to enable maximum social and cultural value, while considering return on investment.
+The courses will identify and enable creation of responsible courses of action using ethical decision-making models based on the prevailing professional code of ethics and standards for project management.

-- Eligibility for Admission: Admission is based on having a bachelor's degree, two letters of recommendation, an acceptable GMAT score, two years of post-graduate work experience and an application essay discussing how the focus area fits into their career objectives.
+- Eligibility for Admission: Admission is based on having a bachelor's degree, two letters of recommendation, two years of post-graduate work experience and an application essay discussing how the focus area fits into their career objectives.

 - Transcripts: One official transcript must be sent from each institution of collegiate rank attended by the applicant.
 Transcripts should be sent directly from the collegiate institution to the Enrollment Services, Harper Center, 2500 California Plaza, Omaha, NE 68178.
 All such transcripts become the property of Creighton University.

 The Project Management certificate consists of 15 credit hours.
-These credits may also apply as a focus area in the MBA.
+These credits may also apply as a focus area in the MBA or MS-BIA.

 |Project Management Focus Area|